 Length: Most contributions come in at about 3000 words, though longer or short pieces will certainly be considered.

 Pitches: We review pitches as well as fully-drafted essays, with a slight preference for the latter.
 In inquiry emails, please highlight the material under consideration and why you are the right person to examine it.
 First-time contributors might include links to recent writing if possible.
 We respond to all pitches.

 Background: Most of our contributors have an academic grounding somehow related to their essay topic.
 We always consider enquiries from authors with other forms of training, though they must demonstrate a facility with their chosen subject matter.
 We particularly welcome expressions of interest from potential contributors of minority ethnic groups.

-An important requirement is that the work or group of works associated with the article must, in addition to being in the public domain (ideally worldwide), also be freely available online in digital form.
-If you have an idea for something but are unsure as to whether it qualifies, or if you’d like some help determining whether a digital copy is openly licensed or not, then just get in touch.
+An important requirement is that the work or group of works associated with the essay must be in the public domain (ideally worldwide).
+As a very rough guide, this often means material created prior to 1926.
+The works should also be freely available online in digital form and openly licensed.
+If you have an idea for something, but are unsure as to whether it qualifies, or if you’d like help determining whether a digital copy is openly licensed or not, then please get in touch.